 Additionally, there may be other risks and uncertainties that Corteva is unable to currently identify or that Corteva does not currently expect to have a material impact on its business.
 Where, in any forward-looking statement or other estimate, an expectation or belief as to future results or events is expressed, such expectation or belief is based on the current plans and expectations of Corteva's management and expressed in good faith and believed to have a reasonable basis, but there can be no assurance that the expectation or belief will result or be achieved or accomplished.
 Corteva disclaims and does not undertake any obligation to update or revise any forward-looking statement, except as required by applicable law.
-A detailed discussion of some of the significant risks and uncertainties which may cause results and events to differ materially from such forward-looking statements is included in the section titled "Risk Factors" in Part I, Item 1A of Corteva's Annual Report on Form 10-K, as may be modified by subsequent Quarterly Reports on Forms 10-Q and Current Reports on Form 8-K.
+A detailed discussion of some of the significant risks and uncertainties which may cause results and events to differ materially from such forward-looking statements is included in the section titled "Risk Factors" of our Annual Report on Form 10-K.